TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Drone to PC Link Subsystem.md

 `R_required ≈ 7 Mbit/s`

-then your specification “The subsystem SHALL support a minimum sustained throughput of 5 to 10 Mbps” is justified.

 Short range 802.11ac links under line of sight are typically capable of tens of Mbit/s or more, so 7 Mbit/s is well within realistic capability, with margin.

 ## 2. Latency Budget

 The specification requires **end to end latency < 1 second** for video, audio, and data.
-We can break total latency into:
+The total latency can be broken down into:

 `T_total = T_capture + T_encode + T_network + T_decode + T_render`

-We consider a reasonable design target for each term:
+A reasonable design target for each term:

 1. **Capture latency**
    Camera exposure plus buffering: